mtgjson/mtgjson-website/docs/abstract-models/booster/index.md

 # Booster

-The Booster Abstract Model describes how a [Set](/data-models/set/)'s booster pack may be constructed.
+The Booster abstract model describes how a [Set](/data-models/set/) booster pack may be constructed.

 **Parent model:** [Set](/data-models/set/)